Goncalerta/tiff-encoder/README.md

-# tiff

-A crate for encoding TIFF files.
-Work in progress.
+A crate for encoding TIFF files with the desired IFDs and entries.

 # Documentation